 “I chose to do a PhD in evolutionary biology as I really loved the idea of studying this topic.
 I wanted to stay at my university after my PhD.
 However, there were no open research positions in this field that I could possibly get at that point.
 There was an option to teach though.
 So, in the end, I got employed as an academic teacher.”

 “I worked at my employer as a specialist for the last five years.
-Since the company is rapidly growing and I gained a lot of experience while working here, they proposed me to take the position of the project manager and to assemble the team that I will be leading from now on.
+Since the company is rapidly growing and I gained a lot of experience while working here, they proposed I take the position of project manager and assemble the team that I will be leading from now on.
 Exciting but scary!”